1N53C/HashCat_with_HashID_in_Google_Colab/README.md

 1. Simply open https://colab.research.google.com/drive/1yil_iLncAjg0waS3dB5C5Q_GjdH6Nfo1?usp=sharing
 2. Make sure the _**Hardware Accelerator**_ is set to GPU.
 You will find this in _**Runtime -> Change Runtime Type**_.
 3. Click on _**Runtime -> Run All**_.
-4. In the second cell of the notepad you will be asked for autorization.
+4. In the second cell of the notepad you will be asked for authorization.
 Simply click on the link and follow the given instructions.
-5. The script will clone and install the required parts and ask you for the Hascat Mode in cell four, which you will find in the output of cell three.
+5. The script will clone and install the required parts and ask you for the Hashcat Mode in cell #4, which you will find in the output of cell #3.
 6. Happy Cracking!